December to April

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
-For more information on COVID-19 measures in Squaw Valley and Alpine Meadows, please refer to the Squaw Valley Alpine Meadows resort website and the Official California State Government website.
+For more information on COVID-19 measures in Palisades Tahoe, please refer to the Official California State Government website.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!

 Why should I book with 57hours?

 With us, it’s all play and no work for you!
 57hours is an open platform that connects you with trained and certified outdoor adventure professionals all over the world.
 Using our tech-savvy, we make it super easy to find and book adventures worth tackling, with guides worth booking, all gathered from the first-hand experiences of the locals who adventure in these amazing locations.

 Nothing beats the rush you’ll get from laying down first tracks on an incredible route with nothing but endless terrain laying before you.
 Alpine peaks, open bowls, steep and secluded tree shots, cruisy, mellow runs — it’s all out there waiting to be explored in the backcountry.
 You’ll spend less time waiting in chairlift lines and more time skiing, so leave the crowded resort behind and head off-piste for some of the best powder you’ll ever experience!